simonpbond/demodbupdate/README.md

 ```

-Notice that we specify '`datachanged`' and this matches the message type we are listening for inside our `notifications.js` file in the Client.
+Notice that we specify '`datachanged`' and this matches the message type we are listening for inside our `notifications.js` file in the Client side.

 This is a quick demonstration only and not meant to show the perfect architecture of a real world application.